We’re with you from day one

 That gut feeling that your child is missing developmental milestones can be alarming.
 You likely have lots of questions, but let’s start with the basics.

-Autism is known formally as autism spectrum disorder (ASD).
+Autism is formally known as autism spectrum disorder (ASD).
 It’s a neurological and developmental disorder that affects how people interact with others, communicate, learn, and behave.

 It usually appears during early childhood, and no one knows the exact cause.
 It can affect children of all genders, races, ethnicities, nationalities, and socio-economic backgrounds.